andreadipersio/andreadipersio.com/ds2key-srv.md

 - parser return back an array of strings

 - iterate through the array of strings
     - if key is not pressed, we emulate a key down, by calling `kbd.KeyDown`, then we create an entry on `status` with value `true`
     - if key is pressed, we do nothing

 - compare keys in the status array with keys in parsed packet
     - if a keys was pressed but is not in the parsed packet array, we release it by emulating a key up (`kbd.KeyUp`)

-- loop forever.
+- loop forever

     package main